 Source: Development Initiatives based on OECD DAC CRS.

 Due to the previously mentioned volatility, there is less consistency among donors to psycho-social disability-relevant projects.
+This results in inconsistent quantities of aid being disbursed to projects considering persons with psychosocial disabilities.
 However, the US, Norway and Finland are consistently positioned in the top 5, the US disbursing over 40% of all psychosocial disability-relevant aid ($9.9m in volume terms).
 Finland and Norway both consider persons with psychosocial disabilities to a greater extent than many donors; both disburse more than 5% of their disability-relevant aid to projects also relevant to persons with psychosocial disabilities.

 Figure 9: Delivery channels to psychosocial disbility-relevant aid Kenya, Uganda and Zambia, 2015-2019